 He will always – literally at every opportunity, regardless of what opening we play – go bishop takes knight at F3.
 Sure, this leaves me with a double pawn, but he loses a developed piece while I (hopefully) make hay in the center.
 This also forces me to castle to the queen’s side, but I kind of prefer that anyway in a fluid game.

 The interesting thing about this is that José and I don’t have many interests or even a completely fluent language in common.
 Discussing much beyond what’s going on in the game takes actual concentration.
 Yet we are friends of a sort, playing about nine games a week.
 This occurs on the sidewalk in front of his bodego, or in my garden where we both have our own hammock (with the chess board in between).
-In case you’ve never played chess lying down, most people probably haven’t, then buying a new hammock and making a habit of this is highly recommended.
-I wouldn’t miss it for the world.
+In case you’ve never played chess lying down, most people probably haven’t, then making a habit of this is highly recommended.

 Getting to Know People